saidvandeklundert/learn/_posts/2021-08-15-rust-option-and-result.md

 None
 </pre>

 The code shows us the enum can be generic over standard as well as over custom types.
 Additionally, when we define an enum as being of type x, it can still contain the variant 'None'.

-### matching on the Option

 So the Option is a way of saying the following:

 <pre>
 This can be of a type T value, which can be anything really, or it can be nothing.
 </pre>

+### Matching on the Option

 Since Rust does not use exceptions or null values, you will see the Option (and as we will learn later on the Result) used all over the place.